mathjax/MathJax-docs/api/variable.rst

     Contains the code for managing MathJax callbacks, queues and signals.

-.. describe:: MathJax.Extension
+.. describe:: MathJax.Extensions

     Initially empty, this is where extensions can load their code.
     For example, the `tex2jax` preprocessor creates
-    ``MathJax.Extension.tex2jax`` for its code and variables.
+    ``MathJax.Extensions.tex2jax`` for its code and variables.

-.. describe:: MathJax.Menu

-    Initially null, this is where the MathJax contextual menu is stored, when ``extensions/MathMenu.js`` is loaded.

 .. describe:: MathJax.Object